If you want your life to change, you have to change your life.

 A vigorous critique is great, but not if it isn't, ultimately, coming from a constructive place.

-For some reason, gravity pulls so many humans (like the friends we had breakfast with) towards paying more attention to people operating in these modes.
-Let's all commit to stay the hell away from the toxic trio and, instead, align ourselves with interesting, proactive and supportive people.
-It starts with each of us.
+For some reason, gravity pulls so many humans toward paying more attention to people operating in these modes.
+Stay the hell away from the toxic trio and, instead, align yourself with interesting, proactive, and supportive people.